top of page

 Question: What riding gear should I bring?

-Answer: You MUST BRING your own riding gear, including a helmet, armor, knee protection, gloves, and tall motorcycle-specific boots (full motocross boots are preferred.
+Answer: You MUST BRING your own riding gear, including a helmet, appropriate armor, knee protection, gloves, and tall motorcycle-specific boots (full motocross boots are preferred.
 Absolutely no ankle or "shorty" boots!)
 We do have some spare helmets, boots, and gear, but you should absolutely not rely on their availability.
 We also strongly encourage riders to bring their own GPS beacons (inReach, SPOT, PLB, etc) with emergency insurance coverage for emergent rescues.

 QUESTIONS ABOUT FILMING